 I genuinely appreciate this concern, I really do.
 And not wanting to risk mine or my family’s health, or the health of Moral Fibres readers, I have done quite a bit of research into if borax is safe to use around the house.
 I thought I’d share the results of my research here in the hope it can be helpful.

 First off, it’s critical to mention that in the UK and EU you can no longer buy borax.
-In 2010 the EU reclassified the ‘Borate’ group of chemicals that Borax belongs to as potentially hazardous to health, so it is no longer available as a cleaning and laundry product.
+In 2010 the EU reclassified the ‘Borate’ group of chemicals that Borax belongs to as potentially hazardous to health.
+Therefore it is no longer available as a cleaning and laundry product.
 Instead, you can only buy “Borax Substitute”.
 We’ll get on to the what is borax substitute question in a moment!

 The Science Part